LET preparation guide

 Public Trust and Credibility

 Parents entrust their most precious treasures—their children—to teachers.
-The license is a guarantee to the public that you are qualified to care for and educate their children.
+Registration signals to the public that you have qualified to care for and educate their children.

 It builds credibility with parents, colleagues, and the community.
 When you speak as an LPT, your professional opinion carries weight.